okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 To enable products in an org, add the org to your Aerial account.
 You can only add orgs to your Aerial account that are associated with your Okta contracts.

-To link the org to Okta Aerial, send a `POST` request to the `/api/va/orgs` endpoint of the Aerial API.
+Link the org to Okta Aerial by sending a `POST` request to the `/api/va/orgs` endpoint of the Aerial API.
 The response contains the Org object including the `orgId`.
 Use the `orgId` to enable products.

 ### Use `orgId`